-10 Related parties transactions
+11 Related parties transactions

-Please refer to page 24 of the syndicate annual accounts for further details of related party transactions for the 2020 year of account.
+Please refer to page 27 of the syndicate annual accounts for further details of related party transactions for the 2020 year of account.

-The business written by syndicate 5623 is ceded from syndicate 3623, for which syndicate 5623 pays a profit commission.
-This profit commission payable and the overrider commission is included within operating expenses.
+The business written by syndicate 6107 is ceded from syndicates 2623 and 623, for which syndicate 6107 pays an overrider commission and a profit commission.
+The profit commission payable and the overrider commission are included within operating expenses and are disclosed in note 6.
 As at the balance sheet date, the syndicate has no intercompany balances outstanding with the managing agent.